incident-io/catalog-importer/docs/expressions.md

 - `pipelines.*.outputs.*.attributes.*.source` as above, used to determine the resulting value of the attribute for this catalog entry.

 ## Further examples

-Given the example entry of:
+Given an example entry of:

 ```json
 {